 This is the last play of a CIF Sectional semifinal.
 The game went into OT and the home team (dark jerseys) scored a TD on their possession + a kick try to lead 42-35.
 Visiting team (white) scored on their possession to close 42-41.
 They originally lined up for a 2 point try going for the win but were called for delay of game.
 This is the ensuing play.
 After a high snap the holder throws a pass to #3 in the endzone.
 Visiting team awarded 2 points and wins 43-42 in a very exciting game.

 But wait. #3 was the snapper (permitted by the numbering exception to rule 7-5-2) and an interior lineman, and thus by rule an ineligible receiver.
-The entire crew missed the foul.
+Unfortunately this foul was not detected by the crew.
 Had it been properly called, it would be an illegal touching foul, the score nullified, and because illegal touching carries a loss of down provision, no replay of the down and game over, home team winning 42-41.
 The game was appealed and CIF rejected the appeal letting the final score stand despite the crew admitting they made a mistake shortly after the game ended.

 Even good crews as we have said on here many times are not immune to making errors.
 Some errors like this one sting more than others.
 The point of this training page is not to point fingers of blame but to learn, get better and hopefully avoid repeating mistakes we make out there.